MatiasMonasterio/beatport-releases/README.md

 npm run dev:server
 ```

-### Generate/restore data
+### Generate / Restore data
 For development you can generate and restore data to work.
-This process removes all the values ​​from the database and generates the initial ones.
+This process removes all the values ​​from the database and generates the initial ones

 ```
 curl http://localhost:3000/seed
 ```

-After running the credentials to access are email `beat-releases@demo.com` and password `develop123`
+After generating the data, you will be redirected to login with the default login credentials.

 ## Contributing